penguinmishra/Java_notes/Functional Programming_/Functional Programming Basics.md

 ## Recursion over looping
  - recursion uses function calls to achieve looping and so the code becomes more functional.
 Streams API is another alternate to loops whcih is functionally inspired.

+# Pure functions and IO
+How can an FP application possibly get anything done if all of its functions are pure functions because pure functions cannot have IO?<br>
+> *“How do I get anything done if I can’t read any inputs or write any outputs?”*<br>
+Answer is to violate 'Write only Pure Function' principal.<br><br>
+Wrapping an input from outside world in an IO does not make this a pure function but is impure still: `IO[String]`<br><br>
+when you need to write I/O code in functional programming languages, the solution is to violate the “Only Write Pure Functions” rule.
+The general idea is that you write as much of your application as possible in an FP style, and then handle the UI, Database I/O, Web Service I/O, and File I/O in the best way possible for your current programming language and tools.